RetroPie/RetroPie-Docs/docs/PC-Engine.md

 The BIOS file necessary is called: **syscard3.pce**

 Place your the syscard3.pce file in

 ```
 /home/pi/RetroPie/BIOS
 ```

+A working BIOS file md5sum is `ff1a674273fe3540ccef576376407d1d`

 ## Controls